-Osteomas are benign mature bony growths, seen almost exclusively in bones preformed in membrane (e.g. the skull).
+Osteomas are benign mature bony growths, seen almost exclusively in bones formed in membrane (e.g. the skull).

 When they arise from bone they may be referred to as a "homoplastic osteoma", and when they arise in soft tissue they may be referred to as a "heteroplastic osteoma".